 The planning phase helps you to manage time, resources, cost, dependencies, risk assessment, and problems.
-This phase also ensures to complete the project within the budget and deliver it on time.
+This phase also ensures to complete the project is within the budget and deliver it on time.

-Once the team members identify the work, planned employee schedule and predicted the total cost, the 3 basic parts of the planning phase are complete.
+Once the team members identify the work, planned employee schedule, and predicted the total cost, the 3 basic parts of the planning phase are complete.
 The project team can identify the threats that are hurdles for the successful completion of the project.

 During this phase, you can find all the project stakeholders.
 You create a communication system to keep the stakeholders informed to describe every important information.

-Steps of the project planning phase are:
+The steps of the project planning phase are: